Introduction

 Fashing PJ, Gathua JM:

-Spatial variation in the structure and composition of an East African rain forest.
+Spatial variability in the vegetation structure and composition of an East African rain forest.

 Afr J Ecol.